 One of the pleasures of travelling is ‘hunting’ for those unique items that are exclusive from the place we find ourselves in, small trophies with which we can surprise our loved ones when we go back home or that we can treasure in our own home as travelling souvenirs.

 If you have chosen to stay in our hotel, Read full article

 Parque Warner Madrid is a great place to visit all year round, situated just outside Madrid on the Carretera N-IV, km 22 in San Martin de la Vega, you can reach the park by car, or train from Atocha Train Station or bus from the bus station at Villaverde Bajo.

 This Christmas Warner Park Madrid are making of Christmas a reality, Read full article

 The Gran Vía is famous in Madrid for many reasons, the main one is maybe that it is one of the main arteries in the centre of Madrid.
 However, Gran Vía is also the area with the highest concentration of cinemas and theatres in Madrid.

 You can start in Callao, and then go down Gran Vía towards Plaza de España, Read full article

 The experts say that Madrid is the world capital of Flamenco.
 Without any animosity against Andalusia, where this form of art was born, the capital of Spain has the best venues where you will be able to enjoy the Flamenco magic.

-Passion, strength, intensity, some happiness at times and some pain at times, these are the basic ingredients of flamenco singing and dancing, an art that has been declared Immaterial Cultural Heritage by UNESCO.
+Passion, strength, intensity, some happiness at times and some pain at times, these are the basic ingredients of flamenco singing and dancing, Read full article

 The Vicente Calderon Stadium has a surprise inside for all football fans, its museum.
 This valuable exhibition is considered one of the five most important and prestigious in the world of football because of the quantity and quality of the pieces kept in it.